abooij/wiwikwlhott/proof-assistants.rst

 The code can be found on the `UniMath github <https://github.com/UniMath/UniMath/>`_.

+.. _hott_coq:

-HoTT coq library
+HoTT Coq library
 ^^^^^^^^^^^^^^^^^^^^

 Compared to UniMath, this library uses more features of Coq.
+See the paper for a description :cite:`bauer:hott:library`.

 The code can be found on the `HoTT github <https://github.com/HoTT/HoTT/>`_.